wp-blocks/cf7-antispam/readme.txt

 ==B8 statistical "Bayesian" Filter==
 Originally created by [Gary Robinson](https://en.wikipedia.org/wiki/Gary_Robinson) [b8 is a statistical "Bayesian"](https://www.linuxjournal.com/article/6467) spam filter implemented in PHP.
 The filter tells you whether a text is spam or not, using statistical text analysis.
 What it does is: you give b8 a text and it returns a value between 0 and 1, saying it's ham when it's near 0 and saying it's spam when it's near 1.
+See [How does it work?](https://nasauber.de/opensource/b8/readme.html#how-does-it-work) for details about this.
 To be able to distinguish spam and ham (non-spam), b8 first has to learn some spam and some ham texts.
 If it makes mistakes when classifying unknown texts or the result is not distinct enough, b8 can be told what the text actually is, getting better with each learned text.
 This takes place on your own server without relying on third-party services.
 More info: [nasauber.de](https://nasauber.de/opensource/b8/)

 =Identity protection=
-To fully protect the forms, it may be necessary to add a couple of additional controls, because bots use the public data of the website to attack it.
+To fully protect the forms, it may be necessary to enable a couple of additional controls, because bots use the public data of the website to spam on it.
 - The first is user related and denies those who are not logged in the possibility of asking (sensitive) information about the user via wp-api and the protection for the xmlrpc exploit wordpress.
 - The second one is the WordPress protection that will obfuscate sensitive WordPress and server data, adding some headers in order to enhance security against xss and so on.
-Will be hidden the WordPress and woocommerce version (wp_generator, woo_version), pingback (X-Pingback), server (nginx|apache|...) and php version (X-Powered-By), enabled xss protection headers (X-XSS-Protection), removes rest api link from header (but it will only continue to work if the link is not made public).
+Will be hidden the WordPress and WooCommerce version (wp_generator, woo_version), pingback (X-Pingback), server (nginx|apache|...) and php version (X-Powered-By), enabled xss protection headers (X-XSS-Protection), removes rest api link from header (but it will only continue to work if the link is not made public).

 == Privacy Notices ==
 AntiSpam for Contact Form 7 only process the ip but doesn't store any personal data, but anyway it creates a dictionary of spam and ham words in the wordpress database.